 In some cases, the Bank provides multiple types of concessions on one loan.
 Typically, one type of concession, such as a term extension, is granted initially.
 If the borrower continues to experience financial difficulty, another concession, such as principal forgiveness, may be granted.

-There were no loan modifications in 2023 or 2022, and no loan modifications that defaulted within a year of their modification during 2023 or 2022.
+There were no loan modifications in which the borrower was experiencing financial difficulties in 2024 or 2023, and no loan modifications that defaulted within a year of their modification during 2024 or 2023.

 Related Parties